Connic

 • 4.Configure model pricing in Settings > Observability for accurate cost tracking

 Running agents without observability is like driving without a dashboard.
-You might get where you are going, but you will not know if you are running out of gas until it is too late.
+You might get where you're going, but you won't know you're out of gas until it's too late.

 Check out the quickstart guide to deploy your first agent, or explore the agent documentation to learn about advanced configurations.